namvnngu/namvnngu.github.io/drafts/writing.md

 ...

-# The selected command based on the given category
+# The selected command based on the category
 selected_cmd=""

 # === Find command with fzf ===